Al Powell: Post-Nakatomi

 At some point between the events of Die Hard and Die Hard 2, McClane moved from New York to Los Angeles with Holly, and he and Powell became co-workers and close friends.
-During the events of the film, McClane had gone to Washington D.C. to celebrate Christmas with his in-laws, and was waiting at Washington Dulles International Airport for Holly's flight from Los Angeles to arrive.
-While waiting, McClane came across a pair of armed criminals breaking into the baggage handling area.
-McClane was forced to kill one of the suspects in self-defense.
-Due to the unprofessionalism of the airport's police chief, Carmine Lorenzo, McClane was forced to grab an improvised set of fingerprints from the deceased suspect and fax them to Powell in Los Angeles for identification.
+During the events of the film, McClane goes to Washington D.C. to celebrate Christmas with his in-laws, and is waiting at Washington Dulles International Airport for Holly's flight from Los Angeles to arrive.
+While waiting, McClane sees a pair of armed criminals breaking into the baggage handling area.
+McClane is forced to kill one of the suspects in self-defense.

+Due to the unprofessionalism of the airport's police chief, Carmine Lorenzo, McClane is forced to grab an improvised set of fingerprints from the deceased suspect and fax them to Powell in Los Angeles for identification.
 Powell identifies the suspect as Sergeant Oswald Cochran, who was believed killed in action in a helicopter accident in Honduras two years prior.
 Powell faxes the dossier to McClane in Dulles and the two say their goodbyes.

 Production

 The character of Powell in Die Hard was the breakout performance for actor Reginald VelJohnson, who had previously only had small roles in films such as Ghostbusters and Crocodile Dundee.
 The role helped VelJohnson to gain the role of Carl Winslow on the television sitcom Family Matters, where he would again portray a police officer.
 Despite only appearing in two scenes during Die Hard 2, VelJohnson still received fourth billing, behind other returning actors Bonnie Bedelia and William Atherton from the first film.
 Before VelJohnson was cast, actor Wesley Snipes had auditioned for the part.
-Gene Hackman had also been considered for the part according to VelJohnson, but was unable to take the role..
-22 Aug 1988.
+Gene Hackman had also been considered for the part according to VelJohnson, but was unable to take the role.

 Potential return

 It had been speculated that Powell would return in a potential sixth film in the franchise, tentatively called McClane.
 It had been rumored that VelJohnson would reprise his role in the film, and would appear alongside Bruce Willis as McClane, and potentially Samuel L. Jackson reprising his role as Zeus Carver from Die Hard With a Vengeance.
-However, the project has currently been cancelled outright due to Disney’s acquisition of Fox, and is now planned to be rebooted as a potential streaming service show.
+However, the project has currently been cancelled outright due to Disney's acquisition of Fox, and is now planned to be rebooted as a potential streaming service show.